-Get medical advice as soon as possible if you think you have broken a finger or thumb.
+Get medical advice as soon as possible if you think you've broken a finger or thumb.
 It may need treatment to heal properly.

 A broken bone is also known as a fracture.

-Check if you have a broken finger or thumb
+Check if you've broken a finger or thumb

 It can be hard to tell if a finger is broken, dislocated or badly sprained.
 You'll probably need an X-ray.